top of page

 Welcome to the Cambridge City Public Library

 Every Wednesday at 11:00 am, Mother Goose on the Loose brings joy to toddlers and caregivers with stories, rhymes, songs, and fun.
-It’s a great way to engage your little ones in early literacy and socialization.
+We will be introducing some new story readers, so join us for a great way to engage your little ones in early literacy and socialization.

-Gamers' Guild will meet on February 3, 10, and 2 at 4:00 pm for more Dungeons and Dragons adventures.
+Gamers' Guild will meet on April 7, 14, 21, and 28 at 4:00 pm for more Dungeons and Dragons adventures.
 Designed for ages 9-17.
+We are hoping to unveil an AI Dungeon Master soon, so now is the time to join the crusade!

 Evergreen Indiana is a growing consortium of public, school, and institutional libraries located throughout Indiana.
 Patrons of member libraries can use their Evergreen Indiana library card to view the catalogs and borrow materials from other member libraries